 What’s more, all of this for FREE!

-Part of the national Bikeability scheme (‘like Cycling Proficiency but better’), the two day combined Level 1 and 2 course is specially for 9-11 year olds (school years 5 and 6) and is being hosted at SafeWise Weymouth within RoadWise, our amazing outdoor road safety centre.
+Part of the national Bikeability scheme (‘like Cycling Proficiency but better’), the one day combined Level 1 and 2 course is specifically designed for 9-11 year olds (school years 5 and 6) and is being hosted at SafeWise Weymouth within RoadWise, our amazing outdoor road safety centre.

 The course consists of :

 - Level 1 skills (off-road training where the children learn how to control and master their bike) and moves onto

 - Level 2 skills (on-road training where the children learn how to deal with traffic on their route, such as to school).

 Your child must FIRST attend a compulsory assessment session on Saturday 1st April at 10.30am to 11.30am.
 This assessment session is simply for us to ensure that both your children are capable cyclists and their bikes are suitable to ride on the roads.

 The actual Bikeability session will take place during the Easter school holiday on Wednesday 19th April* or Thursday 20th April* from 9.30am to 3pm.
 Parents/carers do not need to stay for the course but we must be able to contact a parent or guardian in case of an emergency so you will be asked to fill in a sign-in sheet.